 Buying an AE50 seems a bit risky unless you are handy with motors simply because there is little support out there from other owners and probably even from Suzuki.
 I have no idea if you can still get parts for this scooter but I would check into this before you buy one.
 If Suzuki Canada does provide parts then it would be a neat and unique scooter to pick up.

 To get an idea of parts availability, stroll into your local Suzuki dealer and ask if stuff like head gaskets, drivebelts etc are still available.
 Pick a few parts at random and ask if they are available to get a general idea of your odds.
 Let me know how it goes.

 If you’re simply looking for a peppy and affordable 2-stroke 50cc, I’d look at Yamaha’s Jog and Honda’s Dio, as they are both very similar style-wise but those scooters have huge followings and part resources.
 However, if you’re looking for something a bit more unique or you found a great deal on one of these, I would go for it as long as you’re comfortable working a bit harder to find parts.

-OWNER REVIEWS (6) - Browse Hyper AE50 Owner Reviews REVIEW - Add a Review of Your Hyper
+OWNER REVIEWS (6) - Browse Hyper/AE50 Owner Reviews REVIEW - Add Your Review

 * Neat little piece of history